SinTan1729/chhoto-url/README.md

   one.
 (It's missing in a surprising number of alternatives.)
 - Opening the shortened URL in your browser will instantly redirect you to the correct long URL.
 (So no stupid redirection pages.)
 - Super lightweight and snappy.
-(The docker image is only ~6MB and RAM uasge stays under 5MB under normal use.)
+(The docker image is only ~6MB and RAM usage stays under 5MB under normal use.)
 - Counts number of hits for each short link in a privacy respecting way i.e. only the hit is recorded, and nothing else.